 One of the advantages of using a geriatric care manager to help coordinate care is that GCMs are specialists who are trained to work with a number of differing types of people and organizations.
 A GCM can help coordinate health care, work with lawyers and coordinate with your chosen in-home care agency.
 Home care agencies, like San Diego Home Caregivers, work seamlessly with geriatric care managers to help relieve family stress and improve quality of life in the home.

-If your loved one lives in San Diego or the surrounding area, the professionals at San Diego Home Caregivers would be happy to discuss with you how best to go about coordinating care.
+If your loved one is in need of a San Diego home care provider, the professionals at San Diego Home Caregivers would be happy to discuss with you how best to go about coordinating care.
 Call us at (619) 487-9000 to learn how to get started with our top-rated elder care services in San Diego today.